Tobacco-Free Youth

 If you would like help with quitting tobacco, call 1-800-QUIT-NOW (1-877-270-7867) for free resources and support.

 Another program you can check out is BecomeAnEX.
-In this program, you can indicate that you’re the parent of a child who vapes.
-You have access to hands-on information about how nicotine addiction works and find ways to quit.
+In this program, you can share that you’re the parent of a child who vapes.
+You will get information about how nicotine addiction works and find ways to quit.
 You will also have access to a supportive online community.

 Do you speak another language?